asesidaa/TaikoLocalServer/TaikoWebUI/wwwroot/Dashboard.md

 ﻿**Welcome to TaikoWebUI!**

 To change this content, edit `Dashboard.md` in the `wwwroot` directory.
-All standard Markdown syntax is supported.
+All standard Markdown syntax is supported, including tables and emojis :smile:.